-I did not have all the classic ingredients, I was missing daikon so the slaw pictured here are without the diakon .
-However it was still tasty.
+I did not have all the classic ingredients, so this is not a classic Bahn Mi.
+However it is still tasty.
 A classic Banh Mi sandwich is on a baguette in homage to the French influence in South East Asia’ s colonial days.
 The brioche worked wonderfully and I would use it again for the burger variation.
 But feel free to use which ever is your preference.
 Also the classic would be meatballs which work well on a baguette but not as well on the tender brioche, so I made patties not balls.
-I had visions of taking a bite watching the meatballs flying our the other side and getting a hole in one at the same time.
-So, Banh Mi burger style!
+I had visions of taking a bite watching the meatballs bouncing out the other side..
+So, Banh Mi Sandwich, burger style!

 2/3 cup mayonnaise